iammagical/Cloud-Shader/README.md

 * Noise Height - How high/wide you want the cloud vertex to be displaced by

-The lighting code is a modified snippit of NekoArts' [Botw shader](https://godotshaders.com/shader/update-botw-toon-shader/)
+The lighting code is a modified snippit of NekoArts' [Botw shader](https://godotshaders.com/shader/update-botw-toon-shader/) !Warning!
+Because of how light and shadow is calculated, using an Omnilight, Spotlight3D, etc. with DirectionalLight3D will cause lighting artifacts, so make sure your mesh is on a different layer/cull mask then your non-directional lights.

 * Normal Bias - How much the light is going to be affected by the mesh's normal
 * Light Bias - Shifts how the light is going to affect the mesh